Looking for "best" IVF clinic abroad?

 One of the more commonly relied upon procedures to facilitate sex selection in IVF clinics (where it is allowed) is the use of Flow Cytometry, commonly referred to as, ‘sperm sorting’.
 This technique which some claim has an accuracy rating of 80 to 90% involves a coloured dye being added to a sperm sample.
 The extent to which the dye binds to the genetic material found in the sperm can determine boy from girl.
 Another caveat, it can be an expensive procedure and many point to much lower accuracy figures.

 There is one thing that we can agree on.
 Where it is legal and the procedure is undertaken by a medic or scientist, IVF sex selection cost is expensive.
-So, are there any cost effective, reliable alternatives?
+So, are there any cost-effective, reliable alternatives?
 Well, there are suggestions, and you take your chances regarding their supposed reliability.
-From timing sex to DIY sex selection kits, you have plenty of options to choose from but unfortunately there is no consistent evidence to show that any of them actually work.
+From timing sex to DIY sex selection kits, you have plenty of options to choose from but unfortunately, there is no consistent evidence to show that any of them actually work.

 Science has given us two procedures, PGT-A and sperm sorting, to enable those seeking to select the sex of their baby (for whatever reason) but for a number of reasons (morally, ethically, and legally) access to these depends on the country in which you are undergoing any form of assisted reproduction.

-IVF sex selection – where it is allowed?
+IVF sex selection – where is it allowed?

 Well, there are national variations and possibilities, and these are based around complex notions of ethics, morals, and legislation; sometimes these variations are obvious, sometimes not as the examples below show,

-• In some countries legislation is backed by guidance provided by a regulatory body (for instance, a national fertility body) which means that PGT-A test results should not contain any information about embryo sex.
+• In some countries, legislation is backed by guidance provided by a regulatory body (for instance, a national fertility body) which means that PGT-A test results should not contain any information about embryo sex.
 This is the situation in countries like Spain and Portugal

 Complicated?
 Yes, it is, and that’s why it is so important to do your research and seek independent advice when you are considering so-called IVF family balancing or sex selection for any reason.
 We have put together a list which will help you begin your search for countries that have specific legislation in place regarding IVF and sex selection as well as those who are likely to provide such information on PGT-A test results on a clinic by clinic basis.